Red Hen Publications

 Harry lost that second key by trying to use it to pry open the Locked door in the DoM.
 That door is not going to be pried open by any tricksy, all-purpose, generic, pseudo-key.
 And I no longer believed that door could really be opened by any single “lone hero” either.

-And, for the record, I didn’t think that Snape was going to redeem himself in DHs.
+And, for the record, I didn’t think that Snape was going to redeem himself in DHs, either.
 I didn’t think that he was going to turn out to need to “redeem” himself any more than Sirius Black did in PoA.

 But I also didn’t think that Harry was going to get that Locked door in the DoM open without him.